 Fear?
 A concept unimagined by Greg.
 He absolutely lived to do things that most would consider implausible or scary.
 Foolish bravado?
 No. Calculated risk to prove to those in doubt of their own abilities that the impossible is definitely possible?
 All.
 The.
 Way.

 That is who he was.
-Today, I choose to remember this man, Greg, my friend: the skilled carpenter; the motivator; the entrepreneur; the fitness industry icon; the perfectly imperfect man with a huge heart, superhero strength, and the face and body of an Adonis.
+Today, I choose to remember this man as my friend; a skilled carpenter, a motivator, an entrepreneur, an industry icon, the perfectly imperfect man with a huge heart, superhero strength, and the face and body of an Adonis.

 Greg did everything up to and beyond the limit, including helping friends in need.
-He was in his prime and had so much left to live and give.
+He was in his prime and had so much left to experience and to share.
 I will miss you greatly buddy, and I'm thankful for the times we spent together.

 personal trainer and fitness model